aliclark/the_wooden_sword/Physicalist Consciousness.md

 I think that theories on even the hard problems of consciousness may be able to generate testable predictions, *if* experimenters are able to repeatedly test the predictions on *their own* consciousness.

 I think new Physics or a reinterpretation of some of current Physics will need to be theorised.
+Once it is discovered, we will call it (part of) Physics.

 I think that organisms have evolved to generate and experience an integrated consciousness directly in their own Physics.